Anonymous research firm says targeted China's Tianhe for public good

 It predicted Tianhe would be delisted and criminal charges would be brought against the architects of its IPO.

-Tianhe, which floated $654 million worth of shares in Hong Kong in June, last had a market capitalization of $8 billion.
+Tianhe, which floated $654 million worth of shares in Hong Kong in June, last had a market capitalisation of $8 billion.

 Tianhe said in a statement late on Tuesday that the Anonymous Analytics report contained errors and misleading statements, and that it would publish a more detailed response soon.
 It halted trading of its shares earlier on Tuesday after they fell 5 percent to HK$2.31.